Open Belt Drive

 Centre distanceC

-Revolutions per minuteN
+Revolutions per minuteRPM

 An open belt drive is one of the easiest and cheapest ways to transfer power within mechanical objects, tools and appliances.